weishi10141993/NeutrinoPhysics/CAFAna_Instruction.md

 # Make sure to update poi options in the script: <dmsq32, ssth23>
 chmod a+x FitAllSyst.sh

-# Recompile and submit jobs in tmux session
+# !!!
+Submit jobs in tmux session !!!
 ./FitAllSyst.sh > log_xsec_all.txt &
+# or nohup

 # Job output in /pnfs/dune/persistent/users/weishi/*
 jobsub_fetchlog --jobid=<id> --unzipdir=<dir>

+# you can run 50 points in one job now using PRISMOscScan_Grid.fcl
+# change scansEG to scans
+# change dmsq23_coarse to dmsq23
+# instead of running 50 fcl files
 ```

 [The following is some explanation, you can skip this part]